Agent Definition

 # CAPABILITIES

-- summarize: Create concise summaries of long-form content
+- Create concise summaries of long-form content

-- cite_sources: Properly attribute information to sources
+- Properly attribute information to sources

 # TASK